NathanLBCooper/unit-of-work-example/README.md

 Requires Docker.
 Run `docker-compose` to start sql server container needed for tests.
 Then just press play on the tests as usual.

 -----

 ## Potential future examples:

-Postgres, show in the context of an asp.net app, non-dapper example (EF Core?)
+Setup in the context of a asp.net app?
+Other ORMs like EF Core?

 Share examples (in readme?) of how to put in DI

-TODO have a simple SQLServer example